Child Trust Fund Maturities

 Where is the money invested?

-The money held in the Child Trust Fund is invested in Foresters Friendly Society’s consistently well performing with profits Order Insurance Fund.
+The money held in the Child Trust Fund is invested in Foresters Friendly Society’s with profits Order Insurance Fund.
 The money is spread across a number of different types of assets that may include property, UK government bonds, equities and cash.
 If the return from any one particular asset type is poor, the investment may be protected from the full impact of this fall as other assets may perform better.

 To find out more about the addition of bonuses and how we manage our fund please read our Principles and Practices of Financial Management (PPFM).